davidenq/coditor/README.md

 ### Advanced setting for each tab

 To have more control over the each tab, see [here](https://codemirror.net/doc/manual.html) all configuration options for codemirror.
-(By default, theme is set with coditor theme and lineNumbers is true, but you can changes this values)
+(By default, theme is set with coditor theme and lineNumbers is true, but if you want, you can change this values)

 Example advanced setting: